 24 problems related to transfer case have been reported for the 1999 Jeep Grand Cherokee.
+The most recently reported issues are listed below.

 1999 Jeep Grand Cherokee.
 Consumer writes in regards to transfer case actuator recall notice.
 The consumer stated the recall noticed stated, the parts were not available.